-"Registration Expenses" has the meaning set forth in Section 7(d) of this Agreement,
+"Registration Expenses" has the meaning set forth in Section 7(d) of this Agreement.

-"Registrable Securities" means (a) the Common Stock of the Company issued or issuable upon conversion of the Series A Preferred Stock, the Series B Preferred Stock, the Series C Preferred Stock, or upon the conversion of the Warrants; (b) the Mount Sinai Shares; (c) any Common Stock of the Company issued as (or issuable upon the conversion or exercise of any warrant, right or other security which is issued as) a dividend or other distribution with respect to, or in exchange for or in replacement of the Series A Preferred Stock, Series B Preferred Stock, Series C Preferred Stock or the Mount Sinai Shares; (d) any Common Stock acquired (i) by any Investor or Mount Sinai subsequent to the date hereof or (ii) by CHL Medical Partners II, L.P. or CHL Medical Partners II Side Fund, L.P. upon the exercise of the Bridge Loan Warrants and (e) the Common Stock issuable upon the exercise of the GECC Warrant.
-Notwithstanding the foregoing, that as to any particular Registrable Securities that have been issued, such securities shall cease to be Registrable Securities when (i) a registration statement with respect to the sale of such securities shall have become effective under the Securities Act and such securities shall have been disposed of under such registration statement, (ii) they shall have been distributed to the public pursuant to Rule 144, (iii) they shall have been otherwise transferred or disposed of, and new certificates therefor not bearing a legend restricting further transfer shall have been delivered by the Company, and subsequent transfer or disposition of them shall not require their registration or qualification under the Securities Act or any similar state law then in force, or (iv) they shall have ceased to be outstanding.
+"Registrable Securities" means (a) the Common Stock of the Company issued or issuable upon conversion of the Series A Preferred Stock, the Series B Preferred Stock, the Series C Preferred Stock or the Series D Preferred Stock; (b) the Mount Sinai Shares; (c) any Common Stock of the Company issued as (or issuable upon the conversion or exercise of any warrant, right or other security which is issued as) a dividend or other distribution with respect to, or in exchange for or in replacement of the Series A Preferred Stock, Series B Preferred Stock, Series C Preferred Stock, Series D Preferred Stock or the Mount Sinai Shares; (d) any Common Stock acquired by any Investor or Mount Sinai subsequent to the date hereof and (e) the Common Stock issuable upon the exercise of the GECC Warrant.
+Notwithstanding the foregoing, as to any particular Registrable Securities that have been issued, such securities shall cease to be Registrable Securities when (i) a registration statement with respect to the sale of such securities shall have become effective under the Securities Act and such securities shall have been disposed of under such registration statement, (ii) they shall have been distributed to the public pursuant to Rule 144, (iii) they shall have been otherwise transferred or disposed of, and new certificates therefor not bearing a legend restricting further transfer shall have been delivered by the Company, and subsequent transfer or disposition of them shall not require their registration or qualification under the Securities Act or any similar state law then in force, or (iv) they shall have ceased to be outstanding.